binghui0109/Manual_GPT/README.md

-# ChatGPT with Own Documents retrieval
+# ChatGPT Prototype with Own Documents retrieval

 This is a Python prototype to use OpenAI model to generate response based on user prompt and your own files.